City, county leaders press Gov. Tim Walz on $841M in COVID-19 aid

 Local officials across the state watched with frustration as talks broke down over how to distribute CARES Act money Minnesota received two months ago to help communities and small businesses that have borne the costs of the pandemic.

-A spokesman for the governor said Monday that Walz will be addressing the federal funding this week, and wants to get the money out as soon as possible.
+A spokesman for the governor said Monday that Walz will address the federal funding this week and wants to get the money out as soon as possible.

 Walz hinted during a news conference Saturday that he could act quickly, without the Legislature, to release the money.
 "I can do it in the exact manner that [legislators] asked for in there, just with the authorities that we have," Walz said.
 A Legislative Advisory Commission needs to review the plan before aid is distributed.